Apartment in Athens: Cast

+Production

+The film was shot in 2010; the apartment interiors were reconstructed at Cinecittà, while the exteriors were filmed in Gravina in Puglia—with the historic center transformed into Athens' Plaka district—and at the edge of the ravine and within the Alta Murgia National Park.

 Reception

 Varietys film critic Dennis Harvey described the film as "a decent, well-acted drama that ably holds attention yet misses the chance to become something truly memorable".

-The film won the awards for best feature, best actor (Gerasimos Skiadaresis), best screenplay and best cinematography at the 13th Newport Beach Film Festival, and the world cinema section awards for best picture and best director at the 12th Phoenix Film Festival.
-It was nominated for David di Donatello for best costumes (Alessandro Lai), and for Nastro d'Argento for best actress (Laura Morante).
+The film won the awards for Best feature, Best actor (Gerasimos Skiadaresis), Best screenplay and Best cinematography at the 13th Newport Beach Film Festival, and the world cinema section awards for Best picture and Best director at the 12th Phoenix Film Festival.
+It was nominated at the David di Donatello awards for Best costumes (Alessandro Lai), and for Nastro d'Argento for Best actress (Laura Morante).